equinor/neqsimNET/README.md

 Examples of how to use NeqSim.NET is seen in the [example folder](https://github.com/equinor/neqsimNET/tree/master/examples).

+## Discussion forum
+Questions related to neqsim can be posted in the [github discussion pages](https://github.com/equinor/neqsim/discussions).

 ## Authors and contact persons
 Even Solbraa (esolbraa@gmail.com),  Marlene Louise Lund